Get insider access

 Your browser is not supported or outdated so some features of the site might not be available.

-The 2 Best TVs Under $300 - Black Friday 2024
+The 2 Best TVs Under $300 - Fall 2024

 Best TVs Under $300

-We've bought and tested more than 455 TVs, and below, you'll find our picks for the best TVs under $300 that are available for purchase.
+Below are our picks for the best TVs under $300 that are available for purchase.
 If your budget is more flexible, see our recommendations for the best smart TVs, the best budget TVs, and the best TVs under $500, or vote on which ones you want us to buy and test.
 To learn more about the 2024 models, check out our 2024 TV lineup page.

 1. Best TV Under $300

 The Hisense 55A7N is currently the best TV under $300 you can buy.
-The 55-inch model is regularly sold for less than $300 when on sale, and it provides decent overall picture quality for the price.
+The 55-inch model is regularly sold for less than $300 when on sale, providing decent overall picture quality for the price.
 The TV has decent SDR brightness and good reflection handling, so although it's not bright enough for well-lit rooms, you can use it in a moderately lit room and not be distracted by glare on the screen.
 Its contrast ratio and black uniformity are good enough that blacks are deep during purely dark scenes, so it looks alright in a dark room.
 The TV displays a wide range of colors in HDR, so HDR content is vibrant and lifelike.
 However, HDR content does lack some impact due to its lower contrast ratio and mediocre HDR brightness.
 Fortunately, the TV has good upscaling capabilities, so low-resolution streams look pretty good.

 Despite being limited to 4k @ 60Hz, it's a pretty good option for gamers who don't need 4k @ 120Hz.
 The TV supports VRR, has a fast response time, and has low input lag, so you get a responsive gaming experience with clear motion.
 Despite being a budget model, you get features like Dolby Vision and support for DTS audio formats.
 It runs the popular and easy-to-use Google TV interface that's loaded with apps, so finding your favorite content is fast.